gogo-easy/ngr/README.md

 ## License

-The project is licensed by [Apache 2.0](https://github.com/gogo-easy/ngr/blob/master/LICENSE)
+The SpringFuture NgRouter is licensed by Apache 2.0.
+See the [LICENSE](./LICENSE) file for details.

 ## Contact Us
 <table border="0">